 Its another item I like to keep in the first aid kit but most people just wear them as a fashion statement.
 Who knows one day you may need that strong piece of rape to hold something together like a broken leg or a tent pole strap.

-Folks should be confused on seeing a word “whistle” and it would seem to be odd to have taken place in this list.
+You may be confused about seeing a word “whistle” here and it would seem to be odd to have a whistle make it on this list.
 As we know, wilderness travel is a rough travel through natural vegetation.
 You may need help from your teammates who could only be a few yards away from you.
 At this juncture, even if you shout like hell your voice would not reach

 your friend.
 But, by blowing the whistle you can draw your friend’s attention.